-A museum posts a photo of one of their pieces.
-It’s a striking work, and its vibrant colors jump off against the white walls.
+A museum posts a photo of something from their collection.
+It’s a striking painting, and its vibrant colors jump off against the white walls.

 But what makes it particularly interesting is the young woman in front of it.
 She’s swayed to the side, inspecting, admiring.